achmadfaizalawi/flutter_grocery_ui/README.md

 # Flutter Grocery UI

-The grocery application is an application that can be used to buy vegetables.
-This application was created to learn UI slicing from images into applications developed with the Flutter framework.
+The grocery application is an application that can be used to purchase fruit and vegetables.
+This grocery application was created to study the process of slicing UI from images into applications developed with Flutter.
+There is a reference design that I use for the slicing process.

 ## Key Features